Com1t/alpaca-lora/README.md

 ## Running the sample

-All implemented components can be found in the `trt_dev` directory, and most of them can directly run with Jupyter Notebook.
+All implemented decoder components can be found in the `trt_dev` directory, and most of them can directly run with Jupyter Notebook.
+The structure of notebooks is

+1. A torch implementation from huggingface as the baseline implementation
+2. An tensorRT implementation of the same component
+3. Validating the result of both is still in a reasonable error range (typically, within ~1e-4)
+4. (Only part of notebooks) A performance comparison

 For ` .py` in the directory, those are the halfway implementation of library components.